-Access to Higher Education Diploma (Health) AQQ One Awards
+Access to Higher Education Diploma (Health) QAA One Awards

 Access to Higher Education Diplomas’ are aimed at adult learners with non-traditional qualifications who have a career aspiration which requires study at university level.

 Being one of the main routes into university for adults, the Access to Higher Education Diploma provides learners with necessary preparation for university.
 Including how to research, write essays, think critically and deliver a presentation.

 Knowledge and skills will be assessed by taking part in a range of in depth activities and compiling a portfolio of evidence.
 You will be expected to take responsibility for initiating and completing tasks and to undertake self-directed study.
 You will be assessed in the classroom using a range of methods including written assignments, oral questioning, delivering a presentation and research.
 Your portfolio must be submitted at the end of the course in order to gain the qualification.
 You must bring a pen, writing paper and ring binder file to all lessons.

 Assignments for graded units are assessed as; Pass Merit or Distinction depending on the overall quality of the work.
 The number of grades at each level will determine the overall grade for the qualification.
 This can influence acceptance to some university applications, which varies depending on course content, popularity and the quality of your application.